SH20RAJ/splitmate/docs/README.md

 5. [Reminder Integration](REMINDER_INTEGRATION.md) - See how reminders work
 6. [Summary](SUMMARY.md) - Get a complete picture of the system

+## Development

+For developers interested in contributing:

+1. [Development Setup](DEVELOPMENT_SETUP.md) - Set up your development environment
+2. [Project Structure](PROJECT_STRUCTURE.md) - Understand the codebase organization
+3. [Coding Standards](CODING_STANDARDS.md) - Follow our code quality guidelines
+4. [Testing](TESTING.md) - Learn how to test SplitMate
+5. [Contributing](CONTRIBUTING.md) - Learn how to contribute to the project
+6. [Deployment](DEPLOYMENT.md) - Deploy SplitMate to production

 ## Contributing

 We welcome contributions to SplitMate!
-Please read our contributing guidelines before submitting pull requests.
+Please read our [contributing guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## License